ducng99/SimHub-SF1000-UDP/README.md

 [![Build](https://github.com/ducng99/SimHub-SF1000-UDP/actions/workflows/build.yml/badge.svg)](https://github.com/ducng99/SimHub-SF1000-UDP/actions/workflows/build.yml)

 > [!CAUTION]
-> You are viewing version 2 of this plugin.
-It only supports SF1000 wheel with firmware v6.27 and above.
-If you have older firmware, please use [version 1](https://github.com/ducng99/SimHub-SF1000-UDP/tree/v1) instead.
-> See [Thrustmaster SF1000 website](https://support.thrustmaster.com/en/product/ferrarisf1000addon-en/) for more information on how to update your wheel firmware.
+> Please check if you have installed v1.* previously, remove file `SimHubToF12020UDP.dll` from SimHub folder before installing v2 - which has a new name `SimHubSF1000UDP.dll`.

 > [!NOTE]
-> This version is still in development and not ready for use.
+> Starting from v2, this plugin supports F1 2020 and F1 23 UDP format.
+By default, F1 23 UDP format is used, which supports SF1000 wheel with firmware v6.27 and above.
+>
+> If your wheel does not show any data or has older firmware, go to `Additional plugins` -> `SimHub SF1000 UDP` tab -> UDP format dropdown -> Select `F1 2020` -> Click `Save` button.
+>
+> **(Recommended)** See [Thrustmaster SF1000 website](https://support.thrustmaster.com/en/product/ferrarisf1000addon-en/) for more information on how to check & update your wheel firmware.

-This plugin primary goal is to add more games support to Thrustmaster™ SF1000 wheel through its UDP support for F1 games.
+This plugin primary goal is to add more games support to Thrustmaster™ SF1000 wheel through its UDP support for F1 2020 & F1 23 data structs.
 Some data will be modified to accomodate for some bugs the wheel has.
+Some data will be dropped to avoid unnecessary data being transferred to the wheel (eg. weather).

-From SimHub app, this plugin will send UDP packets containing data in [F1 23 UDP format](https://answers.ea.com/t5/General-Discussion/F1-23-UDP-Specification/td-p/12632888).
+From SimHub app, this plugin will send UDP packets containing data in [F1 23 UDP format](https://answers.ea.com/t5/General-Discussion/F1-23-UDP-Specification/td-p/12632888), or [F1 2020 UDP format](https://web.archive.org/web/20221127112921/https://forums.codemasters.com/topic/50942-f1-2020-udp-specification/).

-The data is fetched from SimHub without any other plugins so it is limited.
+Data comes directly from SimHub without any other plugins so it is limited.
 Some functionalities on the wheel will not be available.
+Thrustmaster also does not use all data provided by the game, so some data will not be shown on the wheel, most notably the ERS bar.

 ## Installation
 - Download [latest SimHub](https://www.simhubdash.com/download-2/)